ddycai/ddycai.github.io/_posts/2016-02-15-Bin-Packing.md

 ## Introduction

 This is a bin packing web application intended to demonstrate the effectiveness of bin packing approximation algorithms.
 In the classic [bin packing problem](https://en.wikipedia.org/wiki/Bin_packing_problem), we want to pack a set of items of various weights into bins of equal size by using the least number of bins.
-It is very difficult to find the exact solution to this problem because it belongs to the set of [NP complete](https://en.wikipedia.org/wiki/NP-completeness) problems.
+It is very difficult to find the exact solution to this problem because it belongs to the set of [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) problems.

 Instead, there are a set of [approximation algorithms](https://en.wikipedia.org/wiki/Approximation_algorithm) that will not find the optimal solution but will find a solution that is close to the optimal solution.
 In my web application, I explore the performance of two different algorithms named **first fit** and **first fit descending** through a simple game.

+The purpose is to show how well approximation algorithms--which do not find the exact solution--perform in practice.
+I was surprised by how difficult it is for to beat the computer's "dumb" approach to solving the problem (described below).

 ### First Fit